Seeding bare patches successfully

 Eradicating coarse grass.
 Kill off patches of coarse grass using Round Up.
 Wait until the grass is dead (5 to 10 days).
 Seed into the dead grass without disturbing it using the above method.
 This is a quick and simple way of controlling coarse grass without disrupting the playing surface.

 What you need

-The best seed for croquet lawns is Barenbrug Ultrafine which contains the Barolympic cultivar which was ranked No 1 with a score of 8.6 in the G4 table of the British Society of Plant Breeders Turfgrass Seed 2018, the highest mean score in the entire publication.
+A more expensive option is Barenbrug Ultrafine which contains the Barolympic cultivar which was ranked No 1 with a score of 8.6 in the G4 table of the British Society of Plant Breeders Turfgrass Seed 2018, the highest mean score in the entire publication.
 This seed is particularly suitable for croquet lawns.

 The seeding compost is graded to 4mm and must be kept dry before use.
 To aid germination and establishment of seedlings an organic fertiliser should be used.
 The Croquet Lawn Spring or Autumn organic fertiliser that I supply is safe for seeding applications and should be applied before covering the seed with compost.

 The products (E mail or phone for Croquet Club preferential prices).